cavokz/geneve/docs/notes-on-data-generation.md

 00000020
 ```

-Depending on the entropy of the source, this could be all is needed for some cryptographical uses.
+Depending on the entropy of the source, this could be all that is needed for some cryptographical uses.

-For our needs instead, data is represented by documents containing _field-value_ pairs where field names
+For our needs, data is represented by documents containing _field-value_ pairs where field names induce
-induce a hierarchical structure and field types loosely describe the set of values they can contain.
+a hierarchical structure and field types loosely describe the set of values that they can contain.

-Here the example above in a possible document form:
+The example above in a possible document form:

 ```
 random: